stefanieschneider/shinyhighlightr/README.md

 tester and debugger [Regex101](https://regex101.com/).
-Two input fields are created: one to specify the expression to be marked; another where this expression is actually marked, e.g., in test cases for regular expressions. shinyhighlightr is build on top of [CodeMirror](https://github.com/codemirror/CodeMirror), a versatile text editor implemented in JavaScript.
+Two input fields are created: one to specify the expression to be marked; another where this expression is actually marked, e.g., in test cases for regular expressions. shinyhighlightr is built on top of [CodeMirror](https://github.com/codemirror/CodeMirror), a versatile text editor implemented in JavaScript.
 [Simple Regex Language](https://simple-regex.com/) strings can be used as input.
 There